article background

 What is BINGE?

 When Foxtel launched its on-demand sports streaming product, Kayo, it started a journey of evolution for the pay TV company.
-Over the years, more and more Aussies have turned to streaming services for entertainment over pay TV and traditional free-to-air TV, and with that some brands, including Foxtel, have simply struggled to keep up.
+Over the years, more Aussies have turned to streaming services for entertainment over pay TV and traditional free-to-air TV, and with that some brands, including Foxtel, have simply struggled to keep up.

-Kayo was really a big step for Foxtel — a more affordable option for sports enthusiasts than signing up for Foxtel or Foxtel Now’s sports package.
+Kayo was a big step for Foxtel — a more affordable option for sports enthusiasts than signing up for Foxtel or Foxtel Now’s sports package.
 Now it’s looking like BINGE will do for Foxtel’s entertainment library what Kayo did for its sports.

 BINGE is a new streaming-video-on-demand (SVOD) service that will be home to much of the Foxtel catalogue, including a wide-range of HBO content not seen on a streaming service in Australia before (beyond Foxtel Now).
-Not only will BINGE host many of the premium drama shows which had long been Foxtel exclusives, but the extensive Foxtel group content library, including comedy classics, a string of documentaries and a huge range of movies.
+Not only will BINGE host many of the premium drama shows, which had long been Foxtel exclusives, but the extensive Foxtel group content library, including comedy classics, a string of documentaries and a huge range of movies.

-Besides HBO, BINGE’s content partners include WarnerMedia, BBC, Sony, NBCUniversal, Discovery, and Paramount, and the service will offer over 10,000 hours of ad-free, on-demand movies and TV at launch.
+Besides HBO, BINGE’s content partners include WarnerMedia, BBC, Sony, NBCUniversal, Discovery and Paramount, and the service will offer over 10,000 hours of ad-free, on-demand movies and TV at launch.

 How much will BINGE cost and what do subscriptions include?

 BINGE will operate like Netflix and Stan, with a three-tiered subscription model.
 For $10 per month, you’ll be able to stream Standard Definition (SD) on one screen.
-Going up to $14 a month will allow two simultaneous streams in High Definition (HD), while its top tier will allow up to four simultaneous streams in HD for $18 per month.
+Going up to $19 a month will allow two simultaneous streams in High Definition (HD), while its top tier will allow up to four simultaneous streams in HD for $22 per month.

 Access to 4K video streaming is notably absent, and while this might be disappointing for some (especially considering other streaming services offer Ultra-HD streaming), unless you have a compatible device its absence is likely to go unnoticed by most Aussies.